JhihYangWu/armCPUonFPGA/README.md

 ---
 ## Step N: Going beyond
-Once you have a CPU that understands assembly language, you can go even higher level by creating a C compiler or even write an operating system.
+Once you have a CPU that understands assembly language, you can go even higher level by creating a C compiler or even writing an operating system.
 Unfortunately, I haven't taken a compilers or OS class yet so that would be for another day.